MEDITATION & YOGA NIDRA

 The Principals and the Preparation for Yoga Nidra

-In psychic sleep we contact our inner personality to change our attitude towards yourself and others.
+In psychic sleep, we contact our inner personality to change our attitude towards ourselves and others.
 It has been used by yogis since time immemorial to bring them face to face in the inner self.

 example: "Every day in every way I am becoming healthier and healthier" or happier and

-A short statement that can be repeated word for work with the same conviction and emphasis.
+A short statement that can be repeated word for word with the same conviction and emphasis.

 Your Sankalpa or resolve should be repeated several times during practice ( you will be reminded),